e-lawniczak/masters-degree-the-game/README.md

 Cloth: Misadventures of Us is a 2D platformer.
 It's short and concise.
 I intended to incorporate multiple paths to this linear game to allow players choose their own path.
 Each obstacle can be overcome int more than one way.

 ## Copyright notes & credits

+Not all of the sounds listed were used in game.

 ### Music & Sounds
 Retro Sounds (1.0)